- NAME: Maya Angelou

 Best Known For

-Maya Angelou is a poet and prize-winning memoirist.
-She is the author of the critically acclaimed I Know Why the Caged Bird Sings.
+Maya Angelou is a poet and award-winning memoirist known for the acclaimed poetry collection I Know Why the Caged Bird Sings.

 Listen to the poem Maya Angelou read at President Bill Clinton’s inauguration on January 20, 1993.